sushiroll4093/clone/Quick-Start.md

 Dependency Installation
 ==========

-Canvas currently requires Ruby 1.8.7 (or compatible, such as Ruby Enterprise Edition).
-Ruby 1.9.2 support is in the works.
+Canvas currently supports Ruby 1.9.3 and Ruby 1.8.7.
+It's recommended that you use 1.9.3, as support for Ruby 1.8 will be dropped.

 External dependencies
 -----------